travis-ci/docs-travis-ci-com/docs/user/build-configuration.md

 Please also note that keys used for encryption and decryption are tied to the repository.
 If you fork a project and add it to travis, it will have different pair of keys than the original.

 Since we encrypt the strings as-is, note that many strings may have to be escaped twice.
-For instance, if you wish to encrypt the string '\', you will have to run `travis encrypt VAR=\\\\`.
-Due to the way things are escaped on the command line, this means that the travis tool will see `VAR=\\` and encrypt that, and then the build script will contain `export VAR=\\`, which means that the `VAR` environment variable will end up with a single '\' in it.
+For instance, if you wish to encrypt the string `\`, you will have to run `travis encrypt VAR=\\\\`.
+Due to the way things are escaped on the command line, this means that the travis tool will see `VAR=\\` and encrypt that, and then the build script will contain `export VAR=\\`.
+This, then, means that the `VAR` environment variable will end up with a single `\` in it.

 ### Rows That are Allowed To Fail